elliott-andrew/README-generator/README.md

 # README Generator
   ## Description
-  Generate a README file over the command line using user input.
+  Generate a README file on the command line using user input.

   ## Table of Contents
   - [Usage](#Usage)